artsy/README/onboarding/managers.md

 - [ ] Introduce new hire to their mentor
-- [ ] When they are set up with Slack add them to the `@developers` [user group](https://artsy.slack.com/admin/user_groups) 🔒, which should automatically invite them to developer related channels, and invite them to channels relavent to the individual
+- [ ] When they are set up with Slack add them to the `@developers` [user group](https://artsy.slack.com/admin/user_groups) 🔒, which should automatically invite them to developer related channels, and invite them to channels relevant to the individual

 ### Week 1